dedupeio/csvdedupe/README.md

 ## Output
 `csvdedupe` attempts to identify all the rows in the csv that refer to the same thing.
-Each group of such records are called a cluster. `csvdedupe` returns your input file with and additional column called `Cluster ID`, that either is the numeric id (zero-indexed) of a cluster of grouped records or an `x` if csvdedupe believes the record doesn't belong to any cluster.
+Each group of such records are called a cluster. `csvdedupe` returns your input file with an additional column called `Cluster ID`, that either is the numeric id (zero-indexed) of a cluster of grouped records or an `x` if csvdedupe believes the record doesn't belong to any cluster.